 There comes a certain point in setting budget for a computer where you realize just how much room you’re giving yourself to truly let loose.
 It’s true, a high-end PC will cost more than a console, but that cost doesn’t come alone.
 It brings its friends: power, value, longevity, and so on.
-A good, powerful computer will start setting you back a premium in the $1,000 range and up, but when you build it well it’ll play games the console market couldn’t dream of at ranges of pure graphical prowess and resolution untold.
+A good, powerful gaming pc will start setting you back a premium in the $1,000 range and up, but when you build it well it’ll play games the console market couldn’t dream of at ranges of pure graphical prowess and resolution untold.
 And it’ll do it for years to come, unburdened by an alternating release cycle, delays between console updates, or a more limited schedule for actual games you want to play.
 It’s true, it’s not for everybody.
 But you’re here for a reason; let’s make sure you get your money’s worth.

 As before, I’ll lay out all of the individual parts in the PC below, so feel free to skip ahead if you’re ready for the list.
 But, for anyone new, I’m also making a small summary of the core seven components every basic computer needs right here at the top.
 Cover it if you want a handle on the parts before going in.

 Graphics Card – Has similar functions to the CPU but is solely used for showing the visuals on your monitor.
 In a gamer’s setup, this will usually be the most expensive part–and for good reason with it being so vital to a good gaming experience.

 Memory – Sticks of temporary storage the gamning computer uses to work nimble.
 Data is stored here in the RAM sticks while moving around your Processor.
 Think of these like ‘pockets’ in your pants; they can’t hold as much as a backpack, but you also don’t need to carry a huge backpack around everywhere you go just to carry some loose change.